November 17, 2020

 As a member of The Asia Group (“TAG”), you will be part of a fast-paced, innovative team that operates at the forefront of public policy and business across the Asia Pacific.
 From developing and implementing bespoke market access/expansion campaigns to enhancing political brand equity, you will advance policy-driven solutions to help TAG’s clients capture new growth opportunities throughout the region.
 This role requires a strong foundation of China experience, either in the private sector, or working with or within the public sector on trade, investment, and other regulatory issues.

-The Associate for China will be an integral member of TAG’s China Practice, led by Managing Partner & General Counsel Sharon Yuan, and will be responsible for supporting all aspects of the firm’s client development and strategy execution on China.
+The Associate for China will be an integral member of TAG’s China Practice, led by President Sharon Yuan, and will be responsible for supporting all aspects of the firm’s client development and strategy execution on China.
 A successful candidate will have a strong command of the political, regulatory, business, and macroeconomic environments in China, and be able to distill these trends into actionable insights and strategic recommendations for commercial stakeholders across a broad range of industries.
 The role requires domestic and international travel.

 - Create and support policy-driven strategies that align with clients’ business objectives in China;